RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 1. Connect to one of your clusters and configure a new CRDB
 1. Test writing to one cluster
 1. Test reading from a different cluster

+## Prerequisites

+- Two or more Redis Enterprise Software clusters running version 5.0, each with minimum of two nodes
+- Networking and cluster FQDN name resolution between all clusters
+- Confirm that a network time service listener (e.g. ntpd) is configured and running on each node in all clusters.
+Please see "Network Time Service" for more information.

 ## Create a Service Account